ROSS-org/RIO/specs.md

-# ROSS IO Specifications
+# RIO Specifications

-The purpose of this system is to add checkpointing to [ROSS](http://github.com/carothersc/ROSS).
+The purpose of this system is to add a checkpointing I/O API to [ROSS](http://github.com/carothersc/ROSS).
 A checkpoint consists of all the LP states and events in the system.
 These data structures are organized into partitions that can be read by MPI tasks.